-Business as a Service (BaaS), an application of the Everything as a Service (XaaS) model, provides real-life services like marketing and accounting in much the same way cloud storage is delivered to businesses now — through an instant, on-demand service whereby you only pay for what you use.
+Business as a Service (BaaS) is an application of the Everything as a Service (XaaS) model.
+It provides services like marketing and accounting in much the same way cloud storage is delivered — through an on-demand model where you only pay for what you use.

-BaaS may soon be the way that all traditional business services are charged and provided.
-Here’s what that means for direct-to-customer eCommerce companies.
+With the COVID-19 pandemic accelerating the growth of the industry, BaaS may soon be how most traditional services are provided.
+Here is what that means for direct-to-customer eCommerce companies.

 What Is Business as a Service?

-The result is that entire services of departments can be managed remotely, within the cloud.
+The result is remote, cloud-based management of entire services of departments.
 BaaS offloads the work of business-building then lets executives and teams focus on their organizations’ core offerings.

-The Everything as a Service model easily expands to the offline world, as well, says StartUPLabs Director Jeffrey Walker.
+The Everything as a Service model easily expands to the offline world, as well.
 You can see this firsthand in the way Uber and Airbnb have disrupted traditionally offline services like transport and accommodation.
 The same thing is now happening with Instacart, which is providing customers with a fast and cost-effective delivery service.

 Why Would a Company Switch to a BaaS Model?

 Further, the cloud, and the “as a Service” model in particular, is democratizing business functions, writes Botmetric’s Amarkant Singh.
-Businesses don’t need to spend time and money to build up departments.
+Businesses do not need to spend time and money to build up departments.
 Now, they can deploy ready-made business processes.

-BaaS also gives companies more flexibility, says Broadsuite Media Group CEO Daniel Newman.
+In addition, BaaS gives companies more flexibility, says Broadsuite Media Group CEO Daniel Newman.
 Flexibility is essential for any company operating in the 21st Century.
-Big companies can’t change their old systems quickly enough.
+Big companies cannot change their old systems quickly enough.
 Everyone wants to change instantly.
 Business as a Service allows brands to add or remove what they need in real-time and at will.

 BaaS Has Moved to Offline Applications

-The “as a Service” model has grown beyond the scope of cloud computing, notes the team at Servicefutures.
-Almost any product or process can be converted into a service offering that allows companies to move away from expensive ownership and toward variable costs.
+The “as a Service” model has grown beyond the scope of cloud computing.
+Brands can convert almost any product or process into a service offering.
+This allows companies to move away from expensive ownership and toward variable costs.

-In fact, it’s gone way beyond the internet full stop, says Aria’s Sean Kirk.
+In fact, it has gone way beyond the internet full stop, says Aria’s Sean Kirk.
 A lot of “as a Service” offerings often have nothing to do with IT at all.

 This shift is happening more and more in the B2B world, says marketer Kate Harvey.
 “In fact, if you are offering a B2B product or service and still locking people into extended contracts, you stand to lose in the near future to a competitor who realizes that our collective mindset has shifted.”

 Rolls-Royce is an excellent example of how a company can deliver an “as a Service” model in a B2B world.
-The company’s TotalCare program rents jet engines to airlines and charges them “power by the hour.”
-The engines are equipped with IoT sensors that capture data and allow Rolls-Royce to offer a proactive maintenance service that helps its customers cut costs further.
+The company’s TotalCare program rents jet engines to airlines and charges them “power by the hour”.
+IoT sensors in the engines capture data and allow Rolls-Royce to offer a proactive maintenance service helping customers cut costs.

 Staples is transitioning from being an office supplies retailer to an “office services provider” writes Chief Outsiders’ Blaine Mathieu.
-Rather than selling office equipment outright, Staples is now providing a done-for-you office service for companies that covers everything from equipment to management to cleaning.
+Rather than selling office equipment outright, Staples provides a done-for-you office service that covers everything from equipment to cleaning.

-Scalefast, too, is an example of BaaS.
+Scalefast is an example of BaaS.
 We combine eCommerce software with solutions to physical, real-life problems like customer service, warehousing and order fulfillment.
-We also consult brands on their businesses and can provide marketing services, too.

 How BaaS Marries With eCommerce